Thousand Oaks Wildfire Lawyers

 Punitive Damages

 Aside from economic and non-economic damages, courts may award punitive damages to plaintiffs.
 These damages serve two purposes: they punish the at-fault party instead of directly compensating the victim, and they help deter the perpetrator and others from engaging in the same conduct.
 Punitive damages are very rarely awarded and typically require evidence of gross negligence, malice, or intentional misconduct.
-Our wildfire injury attorneys in Thousand Oaks can help determine if you might be eligible for punitive damages.
+Our wildfire injury attorneys in Thousand Oaks can help evaluate your case to see whether you are eligible to seek punitive damages.

 Claims against electric utility corporations may involve punitive damages.
 In fact, these companies may be charged for gross or criminal negligence or recklessness, as in the 2019 Kincade fire complaint filed by the Sonoma County District Attorney against PG&E.